2026 Women's European Volleyball Championship: Qualification

 Map of qualifiers for the 2026 Women's European Volleyball Championship:

 24 teams qualify for the championship.
 The four co-hosts and the eight best teams from the 2023 edition automatically progress (in the event that one of the best eight teams is also a co-host, the next best team will inherit their place).

 21 teams took part in qualification, with 12 spots on the line.
 The 21 teams were divided into seven groups of three, with the seven group winners plus the five best second place teams qualifying.
 The games were played in August 2024 and 2025.
-The groups were divided by the Serpentine system based off each teams' ranking.
+The groups were divided by the Serpentine system based on each teams' ranking.

 Of the 24 teams who qualified, 20 of them were present at the previous tournament.
 Montenegro are the only debutants, after winning Group D. Austria will return after 55 years, breaking the record for the longest-ever gap for any team between appearances; alongside the record, Austria qualified on merit for the first time.
 Latvia comes back for the first time since 1997.
 Portugal advanced for the first time after their debut in 2019.

 Of the non-qualifiers, Finland and Switzerland both missed out in Group A, with the two taking part in the three previous editions.
 Bosnia and Herzegovina didn't qualify after withdrawing from the first half of qualification, causing controversy in the country.
 2023 co-hosts, Estonia, failed to qualify as well.

+The highest ranked country to not qualify was Switzerland (Note: Russia, ranked 9th was not allowed to take part in qualification due to their suspension caused by the Russian Invasion of Ukraine.), ranked 33rd, while the lowest ranked team to qualify was Latvia, ranked 65th.

+As of 2028, this is the last time Switzerland failed to qualify.